shogun-toolbox/shogun/doc/cookbook/source/examples/binary/linear_discriminant_analysis.rst

 .. sgexample:: linear_discriminant_analysis.sg:create_instance

-Then we train and apply it to test data, which here gives :sgclass:`CBinaryLabels`.
+Then we train and apply it to test data, which here gives :sgclass:`BinaryLabels`.

 .. sgexample:: linear_discriminant_analysis.sg:train_and_apply